WiktoriaRebeka/Trading_Bot/README.md

 9. Logs all operations to the terminal (for now, archiving planned).

 📟 **Additionally**:
-- Bot runs 24/7 (can be deployed in Google Cloud Run or other cloud infra)
+- Bot runs 24/7 (deployed on Render, but can be ported to GCP/VPS)

 📦 **Libraries**:
 Python: `flask`, `requests`, `python-dotenv`, `pybit`, `reportlab`, `sqlite3`